Pabloherreroo/Human-Activity-Recognition_UsingML/README.md

 Where `X` is a `np` array with shape (num_windows, window_size, num_features) and `y` is a `np` array with shape (num_windows,)

-Once you have defined your model, plug it in the training pipeline (`run_pipeline.py`) using the following command:
+Once you have defined your model, plug it in the training pipeline (`run_pipeline.py`) and run it using the following command:

 ```bash
 python run_pipeline.py